ReneVolution/renevolution.github.io/_posts/2013-07-20-get-the-latest-ffmpeg-on-os-x.markdown

 ## Prepare your environment

 Next we need to create a folder where our "special"-version of FFmpeg will live in.
 Later we will be able to have multiple versions of FFmpeg, isn't that great?
-So, i decided to create a folder called **ffmpeg-latest** in **/usr/local/** with {% ihighlight text %}$ mkdir /usr/local/ffmpeg-latest{% endihighlight %}.
+So, i decided to create a folder called **ffmpeg-latest** in **/usr/local/** with {% highlight text %}$ mkdir /usr/local/ffmpeg-latest{% endhighlight %}.

 ## Get FFmpeg